 As always, I warm up the entire day.
 Perhaps someday this ritual won’t be necessary.
 Occasionally, I introduce a new effect.
 I only try one on any night of performing as I want to pay attention to how my audience reacts to this single piece.
 I practiced the entire day.
 This stuff doesn’t happen by magic, it just looks that way.

 Around 4:00 P.M.
 I was going to relax, shower, dress, etc. before I packed up for the gig.
-I put the TV on for the first time of the day.
+I put the TV on for the first time in the day.
 Something terrible had happened.
-Twenty Six people were gunned down in Newtown, Connecticut.
+Twenty-Six people were gunned down in Newtown, Connecticut.
 Twenty were Children.
 It takes a lot to rattle my cage.
 I’ve seen a lot.
 The Kennedy assassination, 9/11.
 Something was different here.
 I can’t explain it.
 I didn’t feel well, that sunken feeling in your stomach.
 Not sick, I guess I’m a little tired of the bad things in the world.
 I’m a parent.
 Do I connect to these events differently than those who aren’t?
 I suppose not.

 I was glad I hadn’t watched TV that day.
 By the time I heard the news, it was time to get ready and go.
 Which is exactly what I did.
 Getting in my car, setting my GPS and heading off to my destination to perform my brand of magic with the upper class.